 DVR may evaluate the Service Provider's performance under this Agreement on a periodic basis or as otherwise determined by DVR.
-DVR will use the performance requirements and metrics included in the DVR Technical Specifications to evaluate performance under this Section.
+DVR will use the performance requirements and metrics included in the DVR Technical Specifications referenced in Section 1 Services, to evaluate performance under this Section.